apache/dolphinscheduler/docs/docs/en/guide/security/security.md

 The tenant code is used by the Worker as the execution identity, for example the Linux user that runs a task process.
 It is an execution resource boundary in DolphinScheduler.
 Fine-grained permissions for external systems such as databases, object stores, data catalogs, or lakehouse tables should be validated and enforced by those external systems.

 Do not treat the tenant code alone as a user-level data permission principal for external systems.
-If a task needs short-lived external credentials, bind those credentials to auditable task context such as the project, workflow, task instance, datasource, tenant, and worker group, and avoid storing long-lived credentials in task definitions.
+If a task needs short-lived external credentials, bind those credentials to auditable task context such as the project, workflow, task instance, data source, tenant, and worker group, and avoid storing long-lived credentials in task definitions.

 ## Create Normal User